 Tox is yet another example of cyber justice that has been meted out by cyber criminals.

-In this case, Tox sends a file named “hot pics” to locations which are generally visited by individuals looking for child pornography.
+In this case, Tox sends a file named “hot pics” to locations that are generally visited by individuals looking for child pornography.
 According to the developer, Tox has infected more than 1,000 users.

 The TOX ransomware includes file encryption that deploys automatically after installation, thus preventing the user from removing it from their computer.
 The program takes all the data on the entire computer hostage.
 Only when a ransom is paid does the program loosen its hold.